joehinkle11/LuaSwift/README.md

 ## License

 This package includes Lua 5.4.8, which is licensed under the MIT License.
 See the Lua source files for details.

+The Swift package itself is under the MIT License as well.

 ## Credits